voilin/nips-2017/README.md

 Enable Dropout in network, which can slightly increase its score.

 (2) resize
 Resize to smaller and resize back before feed-forward.
 Then, you can tell that there are trade-off between the images features and attack signals on the resize size.
-Pick 200 base on experiments.
+Pick 200 based on experiments.

 I suppose the resize works because it can directly average the max pooling, which can remove the attack signals.